 Dan and I both re-believed in love because we believe in a God who writes the best love stories.
-God gave me the grit and grace to step off the edge of the cliff into the unknown only to be caught up and held tightly.
+God gave me the grit and grace to step off the cliff’s edge into the unknown, only to be caught up and held tightly.

-A couple weeks before our wedding, my friend, Allison, handcrafted a card for my bridal shower.
-In it she wrote:
+A couple of weeks before our wedding, my friend, Allison, handcrafted a card for my bridal shower.
+In it, she wrote:

 “Prayer is powerful …